Entry and exit

 The Australian Government does not provide information on the safety of individual commercial airlines or flight paths.
 See the Aviation Safety Network website for information on aviation safety in Zimbabwe.

-When visiting the Victoria Falls, take care to protect your passport from exposure to water.
+When visiting Victoria Falls, take care to protect your passport from exposure to water.
 You may face difficulties if you try to travel using a damaged passport.

-You are subject to local laws, including those that appear harsh by Australian standards.
-If you are arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
-But we cannot get you out of trouble or out of jail.
-Research laws before travelling, especially for an extended stay.
+If you're arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
+But we can't get you out of trouble or out of jail.

 If you are detained you have the right to contact an Australian Embassy consular officer.

 The penalties for possession, manufacture or trafficking of illegal drugs, including marijuana, are severe and include lengthy imprisonment and heavy fines.
 More information: Drugs